Taking vacation pictures is a challenge.

 Click here for the latest smartphone lens attachments on Moment.com.

 Mirrorless / DSLR Lenses

 The great news about camera lenses is that you can use DSLR lenses on a Mirrorless camera provided the mount on the camera and the lens are the same, or you can get a mount adapter to suit.

 Be careful about what you are getting.
-Some adapters only couple the lens to the camera mechanically to you have no auto aperture or autofocus.
+Some adapters only couple the lens to the camera mechanically so you have no auto aperture or autofocus.

 Others electronically couple the lens to the camera to allow aperture control, or even aperture and focus.

-High performance and a compact design make the SEL-35F18 an ideal “second lens” that is easy to carry around when capturing the action.
+For lens choices, I suggest a high-performance and compact design make like the Sony 35mm f/1.8 Prime Fixed Lens which makes for an ideal “second lens” that is easy to carry around when capturing the action.

 It’s ideal for a wide variety of photos, including snapshots while strolling, night shots (thanks to the bright maximum aperture), and portraits with superb background/foreground blur.